anoninus/govim/README.md

-# GoVim
+# GoVim or Golang Vim

-GoVim is a personal config.
-Termux oriented.
+Golang Vim is a personal neovim 0.12.1 tuned config.

 ## Mirrors